Farida Arriany: Marriages, relationship, and children

+Illness and death

+During the filming of Yoan (1977), Arriany suffered a fall from epilepsy.
+On 28 September 1977, she was rushed to Husada Hospital in Central Jakarta, due to appendicitis and cirrhosis.
+Arriany then underwent surgery but later died on 15 October, due to complication from the disease at the age of 38.

 Career

+Arriany started her acting career by appearing in Tjemburu (1953), along with Nurnaningsih.
 She made her feature film debut in 1955, taking the role of Sari in Golden Arrow's Kasih Ibu (A Mother's Love).
-She was credited as Farida Shagniarty in this film, only taking the stage name Farida Arriany some time later.
+She was credited as Frieda Shagniarty in this film, only taking the stage name Farida Arriany some time later.
 She appeared in eighteen further films in the following six years.
 These included the role of Atikah in Air Mata Ibu (A Mother's Tears, 1957), a remake of the 1941 film of the same name; Lastri in Anakku Sajang (My Dear Child, 1957), for which she won Best Leading Actress at the 1960 Indonesian Film Week; and a role in Pedjuang (Warriors for Freedom, 1961), which was screened in competition at the 2nd Moscow International Film Festival in 1961.

-In the early 1960s, Arriany established her own film company, the Farida Arriany Film Corporation.
-JB Kristanto's Indonesian film catalogue lists the company as only producing a single film, Kami Bangun Hari Esok (We Wake Tomorrow, 1963); this was the first Indonesian film shot with CinemaScope.
+In the early 1960s, Arriany founded her own film company, the Farida Arriany Film Corporation.
+JB Kristanto's Indonesian film catalogue lists the company as only producing a single film, Kami Bangun Hari Esok (We Wake Tomorrow, 1963); this was the first Indonesian film shot in CinemaScope.
 In his encyclopedia of film figures, however, Misbach Yusa Biran writes that the company completed two films, as well as Road to Bali (1968), a collaborative project with Japan.

-During the mid-1960s Arriany was inactive from film acting.
-She made her return in 1969, taking two roles that year: as a singer in Sjumandjaja's Apa Jang Kau Tjari, Palupi?
+During the mid-1960s Arriany did not act in any films.
+She returned in 1969 with two roles: as a singer in Sjumandjaja's Apa Jang Kau Tjari, Palupi?
 (What Are You Seeking, Palupi?) and in Wim Umboh's Laki-Laki Tak Bernama (Man Without a Name).
 Over the next eight years she took numerous supporting roles, including in Lewat Tengah Malam (After Midnight, 1971), Salah Asuhan (Wrong Upbringing, 1972), and Menanti Kelahiran (Awaiting Birth, 1977).

 Arriany was an active promoter of tourism.
 She was also involved in an organisation supporting older actors.
 In 1975 she was appointed Second Treasurer for the Indonesian Film Actors Union.
 Her term would have ended in 1978.

 Filmography

-During her twenty-two-year career, Arriany appeared in more than forty films.
+During her twenty-four-year career, Arriany appeared in more than forty films.